-SUBJECT: REQUEST FOR PROPOSALS (RFP) NO. DE-SOL-0006266 FOR THE
+SUBJECT: REQUEST FOR PROPOSALS (RFP) NO. 89243123RSC000083 FOR

-SELECTION OF A MANAGEMENT AND OPERATING CONTRACTOR
+THE SELECTION OF A MANAGEMENT AND OPERATING CONTRACTOR FOR THE FERMI NATIONAL ACCELERATOR

-FOR THE BROOKHAVEN NATIONAL LABORATORY (BNL)
+LABORATORY (FNAL)

 This letter is a summary of the salient elements of the acquisition, but is not an integral part of the attached RFP.
-Should there be any conflict between this Executive Summary Letter and the RFP, the data and information in the RFP shall prevail.
+Should there be any conflict between this letter and the RFP, the information in the RFP shall prevail.

-The Department of Energy (DOE) is releasing the RFP for award of a contract for the management and operation of BNL.
-DOE is seeking proposals from offerors interested in competing for this contract.
+The Department of Energy (DOE) is releasing the RFP for award of a management and operating contract for FNAL.
+DOE is seeking proposals from Offerors interested in competing for this contract.